ibrahim-mo/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-Initially, I attempted training the model myself (by running the simulator in training mode) and applying a combination of the following techniques: center lane driving, recovering from the left and right sides of the road, and driving in the opposite direction.
+Initially, I attempted collecting the training data myself (by running the simulator in training mode) and applying a combination of the following techniques: center lane driving, recovering from the left and right sides of the road, and driving in the opposite direction.

 Then after several of these attempts without a satisfying outcome, I decided to use the training data provided by Udacity.
 It proved good enough for me, and it actually saved me a tremendous amount of time, as transferring the training data (as ZIP archive) from my local machine to my AWS-GPU instance (where I run the training script model.py) was very slow.
 Hence, defeating the purpose of using an AWS-GPU instance for speeding up the training process in the first place!